 I am a Brighton photographer living on the outskirts of the city in East Sussex, but I grew up in Midwest, suburban America.
 I moved to England in 2014, and let’s just say the story of how I got from there to here began when I worked at summer camp and met a handsome Brit.
-The rest of the story can be chalked up to the fact that life moves in mysterious ways—and that love is a truly powerful force in directing our destinies.
+The rest of the story can be chalked up to the fact that love moves in mysterious ways—and is a truly powerful force in directing our destinies.

 I have been smitten with the art of picture taking since age 16 when I shameless started mulling over every aspect of photography like a love sick puppy.
 Within a year, I was a bona fide sidekick to a prominent wedding photographer.
 Though I was just a kid with a camera, I couldn’t be more thankful for this time because it laid a solid foundation for me to be the photographer I am today.